simeononsecurity/simeononsecurity.ch/content/guides/how-to-set-up-time-sources-on-windows-domains-and-standalone-systems/index.en.md

 ## Setting Time Sources in a Windows Domain

-In a Windows domain, it is essential to have consistent time synchronization across all domain members.
+In a Windows domain, you need to have consistent time synchronization across all domain members.
 The best practice is to configure domain controllers as the primary time source for domain members.
 By doing so, you ensure that all systems within the domain have synchronized time, which is critical for authentication, logging, and various domain operations.

 ### Time Source Options for Domain Controllers

 Domain controllers can obtain their time from different sources, including the BIOS clock, VMware Tools (in virtualized environments), or external time servers.
-While using the BIOS clock or VMware Tools can be convenient, it is recommended to utilize a **stratum 0 or 1 source** like an external NTP pool or GPS-based time server for enhanced accuracy.
+While using the BIOS clock or VMware Tools can be convenient, it is recommended to use a **stratum 0 or 1 source** like an external NTP pool or GPS-based time server for enhanced accuracy.

 #### External NTP Pools